qychen0916/CS411_Project/docs/deliverable2-user stories 2.md

 # Requirements Analysis and User Stories 2

-## As a user I want to logout in order to protect my personal details.
+## As a user, I want to switch to a different account in order to access additional playlists.
-During the use of the application, there will be a ‘Logout’ option on the home page.
-Upon clicking, the user will be logged out and be returned to the home page.
-If the logout process fails, an error message shall inform the user that the logout has failed.
-Then, the user shall be prompted to attempt to logout again.
+During the use of the application, there will be a ‘Switch Account’ option on the home page.
+Upon clicking, the user will be logged out and redirected to the Spotify OAuth page.
+Once logged in with a new user account, the user will be redirected back to the home page of the application.
+And the playlist page should be updated with the new Spotify playlist under the new account.